MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-deployable-package-system.md

 ---

-# Apply a deployable package to an environment
+# Apply updates to a cloud environment of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition

 [!include[banner](../includes/banner.md)]